Residency in Spain

 The EU Blue Card has a one-year validity period and can be renewed.
 Our lawyers can provide more information on how to obtain an EU Blue Card.
 This is also a suitable option for those interested in Spanish citizenship.

-Permanent residency by investment in Spain
+Permanent residency by investment in Spain in 2021

 Foreign entrepreneurs and high net worth individuals interested in Spain immigration can benefit from specific programs under which they are granted permanent residency.
 The first program is called the Golden Visa Scheme and is available for foreign investors from non-EU countries interested in making a substantial investment in the Spanish economy.
 The second program is the Wealth Visa Program which targets high net worth individuals seeking to obtain permanent residency in Spain without the right to employment.